-In order to study the effects of the emission process on the simulated images, we assume that the physical quantities $n_\mathrm{e}$, $\Theta_\mathrm{e}$ and $B$ follow power-law radial distributions with indices $\alpha$, $\beta$ and $\gamma$ varying in ranges including the values obtained by 3D GRMHD simulations \citep{Cho,chatterjee2023accretion} and in fair agreement with the ones set by \citet{desire2025multifrequency}:
+In order to study the effects of the emission process on the simulated images, we assumed that the physical quantities, $n_\mathrm{e}$, $\Theta_\mathrm{e}$, and $B$, follow power-law radial distributions with indices $\alpha$, $\beta$, and $\gamma$ varying in ranges including the values obtained by 3D GRMHD simulations \citep{Cho,chatterjee2023accretion} and in fair agreement with the ones set by \citet{desire2025multifrequency}:

-Substituting these power-laws in the emissivity, introducing the indices $i_1=\alpha-2\beta$ and $i_2=\gamma+2\beta$, gives:
+Substituting these power-laws in the emissivity, introducing the indices $i_1=\alpha-2\beta$ and $i_2=\gamma+2\beta$, gives

-The value of $\zeta$, justified in detail in Appendix B of \citet{vincent2022images}, is chosen in order to match the predicted characteristics of the accretion flow around M87*.
-The normalisation $\eta>0$, ensures that the 230 GHz radiative flux density is of the order of 0.5 Jy for a mean profile ($\zeta$=3, $\alpha$=1, $\beta$=2) as suggested by the EHT data \citep{EHTIV,wielgus2020monitoring,akiyama2024persistent}.
+The value of $\zeta$, justified in detail in Appendix B of \citet{vincent2022images}, was chosen in order to match the predicted characteristics of the accretion flow around M87*.
+The normalisation, $\eta>0$, ensures that the 230 GHz radiative flux density is of the order of 0.5 Jy for a mean profile ($\zeta$=3, $\alpha$=1, $\beta$=2) as suggested by the EHT data \citep{EHTIV,wielgus2020monitoring,akiyama2024persistent}.
 Hence, our simulations only result in a correct flux density for this particular set of parameters.
-Nevertheless, since the normalization $\eta$ does not influence the conclusions of this work, we keep its value constant for simplicity.
+Nevertheless, since the normalisation does not influence the conclusions of this work, we kept the value of $\eta$ constant for simplicity.